The New Moon takes place on October 16th, 20.31 BST at 23 53′ Libra.

 The New Moon is opposite Mars Rx in Aries and square Saturn and Pluto in Capricorn forming a tense, pressured, rebellious, T-Square.

-The New Moon is besieged – between a rock and a hard place – seperating from an opposition to Mars, and applying to square Saturn – the two traditional malefics, both in domicile.
+The New Moon is besieged – between a rock and a hard place – separating from an opposition to Mars, and applying to square Saturn – the two traditional malefics, both in domicile.
 Pluto’s presence enhances the intense, potentially troublesome, nature of the T-Square.

 On a brighter note, the two benefics while both are in signs of their fall are in aspect, ruler of Libra Venus – in Virgo – is trine Jupiter in Capricorn.
-The New Moon is also conjuct favourable fixed stars Spica and Arcturus.
+The New Moon is also conjunct favourable fixed stars Spica and Arcturus.

 Libra is symbolised by The Scales of Justice, adept at weighing up the advantages and disadvantages to arrive at a fair-minded, honourable outcome.
 Libra seeks to find harmony and unity in all scenarios.
 The New Moon is about trying to resolve conflicts, trying to find some respite, a peaceable way forwards through the wild, crazy times of 2020.